What it is

 Is VIBE responsible for the program?

-VIBE provides the framework and resources.
-The school retains full responsibility for supervision, student safety, and compliance with applicable law, consistent with any other extracurricular program.
+VIBE provides the framework.
+The school retains full responsibility for supervision, safety, and legal compliance, like any other extracurricular program.

 Standards alignment